kittibodecs/t-doc-template-demo/contents/docs/[02]markdown-basics/index.md

 ---

-In this chapter, we will learn the basics of Markdown syntax.
+In this chapter, we will learn the basics of Markdown syntax — it's easy to work with for humans and for machines too.
 We will focus on text formatting, creating lists, handling links, images, and tables.